-This was the thirteenth NordiQC assessment of PD-L1 TPS/CPS (KEYTRUDA®).
-A relatively consistent pass rate has been observed with an upward trend seen in the latest runs as shown in Graph 1 below.
-The number of new participants seems to be consistently increasing by about 3-5% in each run.
+This was the fourteenth NordiQC assessment of PD-L1 TPS/CPS (KEYTRUDA®).
+Until C14 a relatively consistent pass rate has been observed with an upward trend seen.
+However, at C14 a decrease in pass rate was observed with the latest runs results shown in Graph 1 below.
+The number of new participants have recently been consistently increasing by about 3-5% in each run but has remained the same for runs C13 and C14.